Spike-based Neuromorphic Computing for Next-Generation Computer Vision: Abstract

 \section{Abstract}

-Neuromorphic Computing promises orders of magnitude improvement in energy efficiency compared to traditional von Neumann computing paradigm.
-The goal is to develop an adaptive, fault-tolerant, low-footprint, fast, low-energy intelligent system by learning and emulating brain functionality which can be realized through innovation in different abstraction layers including material, device, circuit, architecture and algorithm.
-As the energy consumption in complex vision tasks keep increasing exponentially due to larger data set and resource-constrained edge devices become increasingly ubiquitous, spike-based neuromorphic computing approaches can be viable alternative to deep convolutional neural network that is dominating the vision field today.
-In this book chapter, we introduce neuromorphic computing, outline a few representative examples from different layers of the design stack (devices, circuits and algorithms) and conclude with a few exciting applications and future research directions that seem promising for computer vision in the near future.
+Neuromorphic computing promises orders of magnitude improvement in energy efficiency compared to the traditional von Neumann computing paradigm.
+The goal is to develop an adaptive, fault-tolerant, low-footprint, fast, low-energy intelligent system by learning and emulating brain functionality, which can be realized through innovation in different abstraction layers, including material, device, circuit, architecture, and algorithm.
+As the energy consumption in complex vision tasks keep increasing exponentially due to larger data sets and resource-constrained edge devices become increasingly ubiquitous, spike-based neuromorphic computing approaches can be viable alternatives to deep convolutional neural networks that are dominating the vision field today.
+In this chapter, we introduce neuromorphic computing, outline a few representative examples from different layers of the design stack (devices, circuits, and algorithms) and conclude with a few exciting applications and future research directions that seem promising for computer vision in the near future.

 }

 \IEEEdisplaynontitleabstractindextext